Pavan-1997/OWASP_Local_Jenkins/README.md

 # OWASP on Ubuntu Server:

-All the steps are documented on Local_CMD's file
+All the steps are documented in Local_CMD's text file in the repo